SAP-samples/workzone-content-package-templates/content-package/README.md

 ````

 ## Maintain the content for the package
-The ````contents.json```` links the repositories of the individual artifacts that should be contained in the Content Package.
+The ````content.json```` links the repositories of the individual artifacts that should be contained in the Content Package.

 The key of each entry in the map reflects one artifact.

 ### Using git repositories for the artifacts
+It is recommended to use seperate git repositories to maintain the contents of a package.
+It will allow easier maintenance of the content for sub-sequent versions.
-The build-all script will first pull the files from the git repository mentioned under the ````git```` entry and for the branch mentioned in the ````branch```` entry.
-Instead of the branch-name (like master) you could also give a label (like latest).
+The build-all script will first pull the files from the git repositories.  mentioned under the
+- ````git```` defines the repository
+- ````branch```` defines the branch of the repository (like master).
+You could also give a label (like latest) within this setting.
+The default branch is "master".

 Ensure to that you have a valid access to the git repository.
-Also the default branch is master.

 ```` javascript
 {